 Do DDI-certified facilitators need an additional certification to facilitate virtual classroom courses?

 You do not need an additional certification to deliver DDI's virtual classroom courses.
-If you are not experienced in delivering training virtually, we encourage you to attend one of DDI's Virtual Classroom Booster Sessions.
+If you are not experienced in delivering training virtually, we encourage you to attend one of DDI's Facilitator Booster: Virtual Classroom sessions.
 You can register for one of these sessions from the Certifications and Workshops page on our website.

 Can we adapt DDI’s virtual classroom solution to different video conference platforms?